"Grant me the power to bring the world revolution!"

 Loophole Abuse: Ain't no rule a girl can't wear a boy's uniform!
-Despite, you know, it not being the boy's uniform either...this is given more detail in the manga, where the exact rule Utena is manipulating states that a student must wear a uniform from the school's designer.
+This is given more detail in the manga, where the exact rule Utena is manipulating states that a student must wear a uniform from the school's designer.
 It may not be the usual boy's uniform, but it's by the same designer, all right.

 Utena idolizes Dios and loves Anthy but gets tempted by Touga and sleeps with Akio, who is engaged to Kanae and sleeping with Kanae's mother.

 Anthy mourns Dios, has love/hate feelings towards Utena, sleeps with Akio, and is pursued by Saionji and Miki.